What you need to know about an employee assistance programme (EAP) & how to launch one

 It goes without saying that a happy, healthy workforce is the key to a successful and high performing business.
 When staff are distracted with stresses or concerns in their life, they are less productive, motivated and creative in their work life.
 Absenteeism may also increase.
 When companies give employees resources to help tackle these issues, the effects on the employee and their work are reduced.

 Furthermore, when you offer an EAP to your people, they feel valued and trust your business.
 This helps to improve employee retention, while also offering a great tool for the attraction of talent.

 Common components of a good EAP

 Almost all EAPs contain a counselling service of some form.
 This is the primary service in an EAP and may be provided in house or be supplied externally.
 The role of the team that implements your EAP is largely to manage assessment of the wellbeing of employees and to refer those it is concerned about.

-Your EAP should include a follow up service.
+Your EAP should also include a follow-up service.
 This might be the responsibility of your managers or again by the counsellors used to deal with the initial problem.
 You might ask your line manager to check that the issues an employee has been experiencing are no longer affecting their health or wellbeing.

 However, you must bear in mind that you aren’t piling more pressure on your managers and thus risking their health as well.
 The implementation of an effective EAP needs to be as well considered as the EAP itself.

 Using managers for follow-up is a particularly effective tool to ensure solutions are long term.
 They will spend far more time with your employees than counsellors and be better placed to recognise problems.

 You might also want to look into the possibility of having group and team counselling to try and approach personal issues within your teams.
 These can include workplace bullying and strained relationships, both of which can significantly damage the moral of a team and severely damage its effectiveness.